Comparisons12 min read

 Customer Support

 Bluehost offers live chat, email ticketing, AND phone support around the clock.
-The phone option genuinely matters for non-technical users who want to talk to an actual human during a crisis at 11pm on a Sunday.
-That's a real differentiator and I won't pretend otherwise.
+The phone option matters for non-technical users who want to talk to an actual human during a crisis at 11pm on a Sunday.
+That's a real, tangible advantage and I won't pretend otherwise.

 Namecheap offers live chat and ticket-based support — both are solid, but there's no phone line.
 Their live chat response times are fast (typically under 2 minutes in my testing), and their knowledge base is extensive.
-Still, the absence of phone support is a real gap for certain users.
+Still, the lack of phone support is a genuine gap for certain users.

 Winner: Bluehost (phone support is a legitimate advantage, full stop)